brunoribeiro94/Auto-Install-SQL/README.md

 # Auto-Install-SQL
-This script is used for easy configuration database.
+This script is used for easy database configuration.

 ### Key Features
 * Uses Mysqli to check for database access (more security)